43. Calamities becoming Providence

 Time passed and I found M.S. beginning yet another relapse.
 Each time this happened I would turn to prayer and meditation for solace and guidance.
 It was in this state that I woke one morning with the desire to take up my art box again after years of neglect and begin a new portrait.
 I wanted to capture the Ruhiyih Khanum who had taught me so much.
 Who in my eyes was the embodiment of 'grace under fire', for that is the best description I can find for the way I saw her carry herself back in Samoa on finding that she was about to host the representatives of many nations and religions of the world in what initially appeared a scene of filth and disaster.
 A woman who embodied personal courage in carrying on year after long lonely year after losing the love of her life.
 In providing leadership and fortitude in the many roles she was to carry out for a growing world community over a lifetime of selfless dedication.
 In showing generations of women to come, a model of courage, capacity, and - in plain kiwi parlance - her sheer ‘stanchness’ in the face of so much quiet hardship.

 These were the qualities I wanted to express as I worked with my pastels, picturing the image of her beloved husband waiting beyond in the next world for their joyful reunion.
-Within a day or two of my completing this portrait, the Baha’i world was shocked and bereaved to learn of her sudden death.
+Within a day of my completing this portrait, on January 19, 2000 the Baha’i world was shocked and bereaved to learn of her death on in Haifa, Israel.
 But I felt only a quiet sense of relief that they were finally enjoying true reunion.
 It gave me such joy when the Manukau Bahai Centre accepted my portrait to be displayed in their beautiful new Centre.